soheila-Hesaraki/soheila-Hesaraki/README.md

 - machine learning
 - computer vision

-while I may not be a wizard 😄 or the ultimate authority on these subjects, I'm always eager to expand my knowledge and improve my skills.
+I'm always eager to expand my knowledge and improve my skills.
 I try to share them with you whenever I can 💛.
 Of course, if there's no NDA contract or restrictions 😄

 ## 📫 How to reach me?